kmonsoor/blog.kmonsoor.com/content/articles/pimp-up-my-terminal.md

 `$ rm .zshrc`
 `$ wget https://raw.githubusercontent.com/kmonsoor/dot-files/master/.zshrc`

-I kept the powerlevel10k configs in comment, so that Zsh doesn't complain if i use the config file early.
+I kept the powerlevel10k configs as comments so that Zsh doesn't complain if I use the config file early.
 Have to set `ZSH_THEME="powerlevel10k/powerlevel10k"` in the `~/.zshrc` as well.

 Otherwise, once the `powerlevel10k` theme will run for the first time by Zsh, a very friendly step-by-step prompt will run you through towards a desirable prompt for you.
 Also, at any time you can invoke the config-wizard by executing `p10k configure` on the shell.